 Will taking calcium supplements deposit calcium in my arteries?

 CT scans show calcium deposits in the atherosclerotic plaques in arteries, so there's been some concern that high calcium intake might "feed" those deposits.
 But calcium deposits are a consequence of the inflammatory processes that produce the atherosclerosis and probably have little to do with blood levels of the mineral.
 The way to avoid calcium deposits in your arteries is to minimize atherosclerosis, which means exercising, avoiding cigarette smoking, and controlling blood pressure, blood sugar, and cholesterol levels.
 And calcium might help in that regard because it seems to help lower blood pressure and cholesterol levels.
 The results of a New Zealand study published in 2008 caused some consternation because it showed that women who took calcium (1,000 mg daily of calcium citrate) were more, not less, likely to have heart attacks and other cardiovascular problems, compared with those who took a placebo.
 But, as the researchers noted, this was a preliminary finding that might prompt more research and far from a final verdict on calcium and cardiovascular risk.

 Got more questions?

 If you have other questions about calcium, please e-mail us at firstname.lastname@example.org and put "calcium" in the subject line.
 We'll post the questions and answers on our Web site.
-You can also send us a letter at Harvard Health Letter, 10 Shattuck Street, Floor 2, Boston, MA 02115.
+You can also send us a letter at Harvard Health Letter, 4 Blackfan Circle, Floor 4, Boston, MA 02115.